zethra/ardunio-bluetooth-controller/README.md

 ![Bluefruit](/assets/bluefruit.jpg)
 ## Wiring

- - Refer to [wiring diagram][wiring] for how to wire the Bluefruit LE
+ - Refer to the [wiring diagram][wiring] for how to wire the Bluefruit LE
  - Wire remaing motors
  - Make sure the switch is flipped to the UART side